9 Tips for Your YouTube SEO Strategy

-To find out what phrases and keywords people are using in search, use YouTube’s free video analytics tool.
-You can hone in on the most effective keywords for your target audience.
+To find out what phrases and keywords people are using in search, you’ll have to do some keyword research.
+You may use YouTube’s free video analytics tool to hone in on the most effective keywords for your target audience.
 Look for keyword variations with less competition so you can stand out from the crowd.

 You can also use Google Trends and Google Adwords Keyword Planner to get a sense of what phrases are more or less popular in search queries.

 For individual videos, try going after “long tail” keyword phrases, which are more specific.
 For example, “makeup tutorial for the Hulk” would be a more targeted keyword phrase than just optimizing for “makeup tutorial.”

 Once you’ve done keyword research and picked your keywords, incorporate them naturally into the following fields: